 Program Phase Description and Achievements Updating the 2007 IRWM Plan (2011 to Prepared 4 stand-alone planning studies on key water management topics to support the 2013 IRWM Plan; development of each study included support from a Workgroup 2013) Facilitated two Workgroups to define IRWM governance and planning priorities for the 2013 IRWM Plan Facilitated joint public workshops/RAC meetings to receive input and direction on 2013 IRWM Plan chapters Facilitated public workshops in the Region's watersheds that emphasized integration in water management planning Conducted directed outreach to tribes and disadvantaged communities to solicit participation in grant opportunities Prepared the 2013 IRWM Plan for adoption in October 2013 2013 IRWM Plan Implementation Maintained regular active RAC meetings on water management topics of interest to the regional stakeholders (2014-2019) Continued periodic outreach to DACs and tribes, primarily coordinated with RAC members Successfully secured over \$46 million in funding from Proposition 84-Round 3 and Round 4 Implementation grants, Proposition 1 Plan Update grant, and Proposition 1 DAC Involvement grant.
-Held second San Diego IRWM Summit to solicit public input and identify priorities for the 2019 IRWM Plan Completed or initiated 27 of the 40 Implementation Actions outlined in the 2013 IRWM Plan, with 5 partially completed through other efforts Held Second IRWM Program Summit to celebrate the San Diego IRWM Program's 10th anniversary Completed or neared completion of 33 projects funded under the San Diego IRWM Program (at least 80% complete) Updating the 2013 IRWM Plan (2017 to 2019) Conducting a Water Needs Assessment to more fully address the water-specific needs of DACs, EDAs, URCs, and EJ communities in the Region, to be incorporated into 2019 San Diego IRWM Plan Update - Phase 2.
-Completed a Stormwater Capture and Use Feasibility Study to identify potential opportunities and challenges for stormwater capture and use and provide guidance to project sponsors for identifying additional stormwater capture and use potential of their sites Updated the 2013 IRWM Plan to address Proposition 1 Guidelines and regulatory changes since adoption of the 2013 IRWM Plan Adjusted IRWM Plan goals and objectives to reflect current regional priorities identified by stakeholders Future IRWM Plan Implementation Will facilitate Workgroups as appropriate to address issues identified in 2013 IRWM Plan (2019+) Will maintain active RAC meetings on water management topics of interest to the regional stakeholders Will continue to administer and support implementation of projects funded by IRWM grants If funding is available, or a need is identified, will update the IRWM Plan in approximately 5 years, which will require corresponding outreach efforts
+Held second San Diego IRWM Summit to solicit public input and identify priorities for the 2019 IRWM Plan Completed or initiated 27 of the 40 Implementation Actions outlined in the 2013 IRWM Plan, with 5 partially completed through other efforts Held Second IRWM Program Summit to celebrate the San Diego IRWM Program's 10th anniversary Completed or neared completion of 33 projects funded under the San Diego IRWM Program (at least 80% complete) Updating the 2013 IRWM Plan (2017 to 2019) Conducted a Water Needs Assessment to more fully understand the water-specific needs of DACs, EDAs, URCs, and EJ communities in the Region, and incorporated into 2019 San Diego IRWM Plan Update.
+Completed a Stormwater Capture and Use Feasibility Study to identify potential opportunities and challenges for stormwater capture and use and provide guidance to project sponsors for identifying additional stormwater capture and use potential of their sites Updated the IRWM Plan to address Proposition 1 Guidelines and regulatory changes since adoption of the 2013 IRWM Plan Adjusted IRWM Plan goals and objectives to reflect current regional priorities identified by stakeholders Future IRWM Plan Facilitate Workgroups as appropriate to address issues identified in the IRWM Plan Implementation (2019+) Maintain active RAC meetings on water management topics of interest to the regional stakeholders Continue to administer and support implementation of projects funded by IRWM grants Continue to update the IRWM Plan in approximately 5 years, which will require corresponding outreach efforts, if funding is available, or a need is identified,